 Legal arguments: The Applicant’s contention was on the premise that the Third Respondent, who had failed and refused to appraise the Applicant throughout the period of her employment; conducting a sham appraisal only 4 days to the end of her contract, and was on forced leave due to ongoing investigations, had no power to make the decision not to renew her contract.
 A further contention was that the Second Respondent did not grant the Applicant an opportunity to be heard and failed to exercise its powers under regulation 7(1) of the Electricity Establishment and Management of the Rural Electrification Fund and instead, it simply upheld the decision of the Third Respondent.
 On the other hand, the Respondents contended that the decision not to renew the Applicant’s contract was based on appraisals which showed that her performance was wanting and that the Second Respondent had delegated its power to recruit and renew contracts to the Third Respondent.

-Decision of the Court: In a judgment delivered on March 13, 2020, Hon.
+The decision of the Court: In a judgment delivered on March 13, 2020, Hon.
 Judge Ssekaana held that—

-(a) It was illegal and unlawful for the Third Respondent, who was on forced leave, to return and exercise powers of the Executive Director and effect a decision which was vested with the Second Respondent.
+(a) It was illegal and unlawful for the Third Respondent, who was on forced leave, to return and exercise powers of the Executive Director and effect a decision that was vested with the Second Respondent.

-(b) The Applicant was to be reappraised every 6 months to determine whether at the end of her contract, the appointing authority would be able to exercise the discretion to renew the contract of employment.
+(b) The Applicant was to be reappraised every 6 months to determine whether, at the end of her contract, the appointing authority would be able to exercise the discretion to renew the contract of employment.

 (c) The absence of any appraisal exposed the Applicant to unfairness and arbitrariness in determining whether to renew her contract or not.